Saint Peter and Saint Paul Archipelago: Scientific station

 On June 25, 1998, the Brazilian Navy inaugurated the Saint Peter and Saint Paul Archipelago Scientific Station (Estação Científica do Arquipélago de São Pedro e São Paulo; ECASPSP).
-The station is manned with four researchers, who are rotated in and out every 15 days.
+The station is staffed with four researchers, who are rotated in and out every 15 days.
 By maintaining permanent occupation of the archipelago, the Brazilian Navy extends Brazil's Exclusive Economic Zone, territorial waters and airspace into the North Atlantic Ocean.

 On June 5, 2006, the archipelago was shaken by an earthquake of magnitude 6.0 (with epicenter about 140 km to the east).
 The strong tidal surge following the earthquake caused the battery compartment to crash against the station's outer wall, allowing sea water to flood the station.
 The four researchers who were on the archipelago took shelter in the lighthouse, while maintaining constant contact with the Brazilian Navy.
 A fishing vessel located nearby rescued the researchers, who were then transferred to a Brazilian Navy patrol boat.
 The incident caused considerable damage to the station and equipment.
 The station was repaired on September 9–11, 2006, and became operational shortly after.

 In 2007, the Brazilian Navy started to build a new scientific station on the archipelago.
 Construction began on July 24, 2007, and was completed on June 25, 2008.
 The new station was built with seismic isolation, and is considerably larger and better equipped than the previous one.
 The station is composed of a main building – equipped with reverse osmosis salt water desalination system, photovoltaics system and satellite communications system; deposits and a mooring dock.

-The Brazilian Navy also maintains a lighthouse on the archipelago (ARLHS: SPP-001), built in 1995 to replace a previous one from 1930.
+The Brazilian Navy also maintains a lighthouse, a focal light at 29 m above average sea level of 18 m lower, where the device was mounted, total height of 10.95 m, Base 2.5 m Cement, Tower 7.95 m, 3 Section of 2.65 m, Antenna 0,5 m, on the archipelago (ARLHS: SPP-001), built in 1995 to replace a previous one from 1930.
+Mast Communication Besides of 15 m High.

 Air France Flight 447

-On June 1, 2009, Air France Flight 447, an Airbus A330-200 jetliner en route from Rio de Janeiro to Paris with 228 persons on board, crashed in the Atlantic Ocean relatively close to the Saint Peter and Saint Paul Archipelago, killing all its occupants.
-Bodies and fragments from the aircraft were found just to the northwest of the archipelago.
+On June 1, 2009, Air France Flight 447, an Airbus A330-200 jetliner en route from Rio de Janeiro to Paris, crashed in the Atlantic Ocean near the Saint Peter and Saint Paul Archipelago, killing all 228 people on board.
+Bodies and fragments of the aircraft were found just northwest of the archipelago.